munificent/craftinginterpreters/book/strings.md

 obviously need to dynamically allocate memory for the characters, which means the string needs to *free* that memory when it's no longer needed.

-If ObjString tried to free a character array that point into the original source code string, bad things would happen.
-So, for strings derived from string literals, we pre-emptively copy the characters over to the heap.
+If we had an ObjString for a string literal, and tried to free its character array which pointed into the original source code string, bad things would happen.
+So, for literals, we preemptively copy the characters over to the heap.
 This way, every ObjString reliably owns its character array and can free it.

-This chapter introduces a couple of new low-level macros to make it easier to work with dynamic memory.
-Here is the first:

-^code allocate (2 before, 1 after)

-It allocates an array with a given element type and count.
-The real work happens in this function:
+The real work of creating a string object happens in this function:

 ^code allocate-string